Gwen Stefani Slammed For ‘Clown Vibes’ Style At People’s Choice Awards As Blake Shelton Flaunts Love

 The cute exchanges weren’t just limited to the ride home, however.
 During the award show, Blake made history as the first country artist to win in the best album category.
 The honor was for his 2016 record If I’m Honest, which includes a duet with Stefani, “Go Ahead and Break My Heart.”

-In earning the best album award, Shelton trumped famous nominees including Rihanna, Ariana Grande, Drake and Beyoncé.
+In earning the best album award, Shelton trumped famous nominees including Rihanna, Ariana Grande, Drake, and Beyoncé.
 He gave thanks to along list of individuals, and he didn’t forget his sweetheart as he thanked “the hottest date here tonight, Gwen Stefani” to the sound of cheers from the audience.

 During the People’s Choice Awards, Blake performed his hot new single, “Every Time I Hear That Song,” which croons about nostalgia over a familiar tune.
 Some fans think that the song is linked to his divorce from Miranda Lambert.